 Max Wise, Adjunct Professor, is currently Assistant Professor of Political Science at Campbellsville University where he also serves as the lead faculty member for the Homeland Security program.
+He is also State Senator (R) from Kentucky's 16th district.
 Before coming to Campbellsville University, he worked for the Federal Bureau of Investigation, serving first in the counterterrorism division at headquarters in Washington, DC and later with the Louisville Field Office’s Joint Terrorism Task Force and the Kentucky Intelligence Fusion Center.
 Wise received his MA from the Patterson School in 1999 and holds a graduate Certificate in Homeland Security from Texas A&M’s Bush School of Government and Public Service.

 Areas of Specialization

 George Herring | 455 Patterson Office Tower | Phone 859-257-4666 | Fax 859-257-4676

 George Herring retired after thirty-six years at the University of Kentucky, including eleven as chair of the Department of History.
 He was visiting professor at the U.S. Military Academy and the University of Richmond, as well as a Fulbright Scholar in New Zealand.
 Herring's connection to the Patterson School started in the 1970s.
 He received his B.A. from Roanoke College and his Ph.D. from the University of Virginia.